 3. Is fading a problem in some rooms?

 Strong, direct sunlight can fade furniture, paintings and flooring.
 Where this is an issue, choose glass that screens out ultraviolet radiation (UV rays) to protect your furnishings from damage and deterioration.

 4. Do you live on a busy street, or is it noisy inside your home?

 In addition to light, windows can also let in unwanted noise.
 Most sound is made up of acoustic vibrations at different frequencies.
 Laminated glass minimizes unwanted sound transmission because the plastic inter-layer dampens vibrations across a wide range of frequencies, quieting low frequency sounds like truck traffic, as well as high frequency noise, like jet aircraft or industrial equipment.

-5. Is security an issue?
+5. Is safety or security an issue?